American Period Furniture

 Construction & Joinery

-Construction follows traditional early American methods, using mortise-and-tenon joinery, hand-cut dovetails, and wooden pins in place of nails or screws where appropriate.
+Construction follows traditional early American methods, including mortise-and-tenon joinery, hand-cut dovetails, and wooden pins in place of modern fasteners.

 Design & Collaboration